R. Kelly's attorneys ask Trump to set him free from prison, accuse feds of plotting to kill him

 "We are seeking a conversation with the president, because R. Kelly does not have the time, with his life in danger, to go through the normal channels," Brindley said.
 "We are seeking talks with the White House.
 We are seeking talks with everybody who is willing to help us."

-The motion claims Kelly's former cellmate at the federal lockup in Chicago conspired with prison officials to steal his mail and turn them over to prosecutors before his trial on child pornography charges, in order to pit Kelly's former girlfriend against him.
+The motion claims Kelly's former cellmate at the federal lockup in Chicago conspired with prison officials to steal his correspondence with his legal team and turn it over to prosecutors before his trial on child pornography charges, in order to pit Kelly's former girlfriend against him.

 Kelly's attorneys also claim he recently received a call from a Bureau of Prison s official who told him he was not safe behind bars, and "should avoid the mess hall" du to the possibility of his food being poisoned.